asjadnaqvi/stata-schemepack/README.md

-# SCHEMEPACK: a suite of Stata schemes
+# SCHEMEPACK v1.1

-In this repository are various new Stata schemes.
+In this repository are various ready-to-use Stata schemes.
 Most of the schemes have been programmed in three flavors: **white**, **black**, and **gg (grey)**.
 As the names suggest, these are the background colors, where the last one is inspired by the [ggplot2](https://ggplot2.tidyverse.org/) scheme in R.

 These schemes are procedurally generated where the colors and other information is introduced in the schemes using scripts.
 The core white scheme is based on the [Cleanplots theme](https://www.trentonmize.com/software/cleanplots) (Mize 2018) that itself is derived from the [plainplots theme](https://www.stata.com/meeting/switzerland16/slides/bischof-switzerland16.pdf) (Bischof 2017).
 The colors have been passed on to the scheme using Ben Jann's [colorpalette](http://repec.sowi.unibe.ch/stata/palettes/index.html) package (Jann 2018).